 - Involve the team members and make sure the process is not top-down.

 - Avoid having too many OKRs.
 Less is more.
 In our experience, there should be no more than three objectives and three to five key results per objective to work towards.

 - Tie the OKRs for each product team to company-level OKRs.
 This helps clarify why they are being worked on.

-- Make each OKR measurable and easy to track, and update the numbers often.
+- Make each OKR measureable and easy to track, and update the numbers often.
 We reference the key results in our issue tracker to make traceability easier.

 - Actively use OKRs in the sprint pre-planning and planning sessions to facilitate the prioritization discussions.
 It becomes easy in this context to say that if a feature does not contribute to the OKRs, it can be dropped.

 - Review the OKRs with the team regularly and continuously reinforce the objectives.